 When writing a formula, don't hesitate to use the tools available on the right side of the application.
 If you made a mistake, you can easily fix it using the Erase tool.
 Click or tap on it to erase the mistake.

-There are scenarios when Math Input Panel doesn’t recognize very well what you write.
-You can correct the way it interprets your writing by clicking or tapping on “Select and Correct”.
+There are situations when Math Input Panel doesn't recognize what you write very well.
+You can correct the way it interprets your writing by clicking or tapping on "Select and Correct" .
 Then, select the character you want to correct.
 A drop-down menu with possible correction options is shown.
-From that menu select the correct interpretation and resume your writing by clicking or tapping on Write.
+From that menu select the correct interpretation and resume your writing by clicking or tapping on Write .

 How to configure Math Input Panel